achen5671/unitylab3667/LabInstructions.md

 Persistent data:
 1. Your game must have two pieces of data that persist from scene to scene (score, health, settings, name, etc.)
 2. Your game should store the top X high scores, where X must be at least 5.
 They should be displayed in decreasing order of score, but the UI details are completely up to you otherwise.
 Don't forget to add a link to the high scores from your main menu!

+## Unity Lab 8: animations
+Incorporate two animations into your game.
+The animations must be launched via scripts*; they can either be two animations of the same game object, like we did in class or two animations of different objects.
+*i.e., not an animation of a flying bird that is present the entire scene.
+You must use code to change the animation or start the animation.